 How to Use VBA SPLIT Function in Excel (10 Ideal Examples)

-How to Launch VBA Editor in Excel
+How to Launch the VBA Editor in Excel

 1-select Visual Basic from Developer tab

-• Now, from the Insert tab >> select Module.
+• From the Insert tab, select Module.

 2-Insert Module

-Introduction to VBA SPLIT Function in Excel
+Introduction to the VBA Split Function in Excel

 • Objective:

-The VBA SPLIT function in Excel splits the string into several substrings and returns a one-dimensional array of substrings.
+The VBA Split function in Excel splits the string into several substrings and returns a one-dimensional array of substrings.

 • Syntax: